 The National Prepared Consumer Food Centre, based at Teagasc Ashtown, is a state-of-the-art facility with cutting edge equipment that can provide food businesses with the expertise and technical resources that they need to reformulate products effectively.
 The Centre houses pilot scale processing and packaging equipment, which companies can use for research and development in collaboration with Teagasc and other innovation support organisations.
 Companies may also access modern analytical and sensory laboratories to characterise reformulated foods in terms of nutritional, compositional, microbial and sensory profiles.

-To hear more about how they can support you, there are a series of videos available here:
+To hear more about how Teagasc can support you, there are a series of videos that can help you (this open in a new tab).

 Contact Details for Teagasc: